llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 - Highlight count: 35

 ----------------------------------------
-## Feedback: boring and only somewhat useful.
+## Human Feedback: boring and only somewhat useful.
 1) not existing enough to hook viewers which is 80% of the battle for getting viewers.
 2) not enough value even upon reading to feel worthwhile which is 80% of battle for retaining viewers...
 Results for "Clarifying Complex Concepts" prompt variation... system_role used:
 Extract moments where the speaker simplifies or clarifies complex concepts, making them accessible to a broader audience.